Q. What are resources?

 - In semi-desert areas, land degradation can be reduced through the new process of cultivation technique.
 This technique is based on soil moisture conservation.

-- The industrial wastes are major sources of land degradation.
+- The industrial wastes are a major sources of land degradation.
 Hence, effective steps must be taken for the proper discharge and disposal of industrial wastes.

 - We have to minimize over-grazing.